Davaakhatan/zero-to-running/README.md

 - 🔵 **Azure AKS** - Azure Kubernetes Service
 - 🟢 **GCP GKE** - Google Kubernetes Engine

-See [k8s/README.md](./k8s/README.md) for detailed deployment guides for each cloud provider.
+**Note**: Kubernetes deployment is optional.
+The primary goal is local development setup with `make dev`.
+See [k8s/README.md](./k8s/README.md) for detailed deployment guides.

 ## 📋 Overview

+**Our Mission**: Help developers (new and experienced) get their development environment running in minutes, not hours.

-The Zero-to-Running Developer Environment enables new engineers to set up a complete multi-service application with a single command.
+The Zero-to-Running Developer Environment is a framework that enables developers to set up a complete multi-service application with a **single command** (`make dev`).
 No more hours of configuration, dependency management, or "works on my machine" issues.

+### For New Developers
+- Clone the repo, run `make dev`, start coding
+- All services (database, cache, API, dashboard) are automatically configured
+- Visual dashboard shows everything working in real-time

+### For Experienced Developers
+- Skip the boilerplate setup
+- Focus on building features, not infrastructure
+- Consistent environment across team members
+- Easy to add your own services and applications

+**Note**: Public URLs shown in documentation are temporary demonstrations for project reviewers.
+The primary use case is local development setup.

 ### What It Does